 Parker was 34-years-old when he started recruiting African Americans from the South to move to Omaha, in 1916.
 In 1918, he wrote an important book called Children of the Sun.

-In 1921, Harrison Pinkett hired Parker to be editor of a new Black newspaper called The New Era.
+In 1921, lawyer Harrison J. Pinkett hired Parker to be editor of a new Black newspaper called The New Era.
 However, Parker and Pinkett fought constantly about politics and the positioning of the paper within Omaha’s African American community.
 Parker wanted more radical politics and an Afro-centric position, and since Pinkett didn’t want to go in that direction, Parker left.
 It was just a year later when he established a paper called The Omaha Whip.
 Parker accused Pinkett of associating with the Omaha’s Ku Klux Klan and calling on Omahans to support Mayor James C. Dahlman and the rest of Dennison’s machine.
 However, The Omaha Whip only printed a few editions and then disappeared.
 No copies of the paper are known to exist today.

 During that same time period he founded the Hamitic League of the World, an organization promoting Afrocentrism, which eventually evolved into the African Blood Brotherhood.